barogue/arrays/documentation/array_first.md

 The input array

+**callback**

+If provided, then each item is checked against the callback.
+The first to make it return true is returned.

+**default**

+If no value can be returned, then this value will be returned instead.

 ## Returns

-The first item in the array or null for an empty array
+The first item in the array or first item to match the callback or `$default` if no value is found.

 ## Examples